Skip to main content

 • 2016: 19,275

-BCEHS receives the most calls for overdoses from our largest metro centres: Vancouver, Surrey and Victoria.
+BCEHS receives the most calls for overdoses/poisonings from large metro centres: Vancouver, Surrey and Victoria.

-In July 2021, paramedics in B.C. responded to the highest number of overdoses ever recorded in a single month: 3,606 overdose calls.
+In July 2024, paramedics in B.C. responded to 3,907 overdose/poisoning calls.
+However, the highest number of overdoses ever recorded in a single month is still July 2023: 3,944 overdose calls.

 Trends

-Based on preliminary data in 2023 for Card 23 (overdose/poisoning events), the following observations can be made.
-Note, the data reflects the number of overdose/poisoning calls paramedics have responded to in each health authority and provincewide.
+Based on data in 2024 for Card 23 (overdose/poisoning events), the following observations can be made.
+Note, the data reflects the number of overdose/poisoning calls paramedics have responded to in each health authority and province-wide.

 • In 2022, BCEHS experienced two months with more than 3,000 overdose/poisoning calls for the year, including the first single-day total over 200 on Jan.
 19, 2022 (203 calls).